-Still Hoping For a Comeback, Billy Bush Slams Trump: ‘Of Course He Said It.’
+Still Hoping for a Comeback, Billy Bush Slams Trump: ‘Of Course He Said It.’

 The countervailing position is that the former Access Hollywood anchor, a program of NBC’s entertainment division, failed in his journalistic duties by not actively alerting his news division bosses to the existence of the bombshell Access Hollywood tape and his role in it—arguably encouraging Trump’s boasts about acts that were not only deeply misogynistic but amounted to a celebration of sexual harassment and worse.

-Yet Bush is said to have assumed that the tape’s existence was widely known within NBC, while he mentioned it to his new colleagues during last year’s Rio Olympics; he didn’t actually screen it until a few days before its public release, when Oppenheim played it for him.
+Yet Bush is said to have assumed that the tape’s existence was widely known within NBC; while he mentioned it to his news colleagues during last year’s Rio Olympics, he didn’t actually screen it until a few days before its public release, when Oppenheim played it for him.

 The execs’ treatment of Bush, a newcomer to the news division whose Today show stint had gotten off to a rocky start in Rio de Janeiro (with his hostile on-air argument with Al Roker over Bush’s seeming defense of mendacious medal-winner Ryan Lochte), was in marked contrast to Lack’s herculean exertions to save Nightly News anchor Brian Williams’ career after he fabricated his journalistic adventures during wartime and a hurricane on the NBC Nightly News and other public venues.

-Matt Lauer had big-footed Bush in Rio by doing the on-camera Lochte interview concerning the swimmer’s false claims of Brazilian police abuse, after the brash newbie had managed to scoop Today’s alpha male with a cell-phone chat with Lochte.
+Matt Lauer had big-footed Bush in Rio by doing the on-camera Lochte interview concerning the swimmer’s false claims of Brazilian police abuse, after the brash newbie had managed to scoop Today’s alpha male with a cellphone chat with Lochte.
 More than a year later, Bush is said to be no less skeptical than the media world at large that NBC News’ upper management was ignorant of Lauer’s rampant workplace misconduct with female underlings.
 (Bush was unavailable for an interview, his publicist Jill Fritzo said.)

-In the Times, Bush affirms that he believes and admires the nearly two dozen women who’ve accused Trump of sexual assault, and repeatedly stresses that it’s definitely the Apprentice star on the audiotape.
+In the Times, Bush affirms that he believes and admires the nearly two-dozen women who’ve accused Trump of sexual assault, and repeatedly stresses that it’s definitely the Apprentice star on the audiotape.

 “President Trump is currently indulging in some revisionist history, reportedly telling allies, including at least one United States senator, that the voice on the tape is not his.
 This has hit a raw nerve in me,” Bush writes.
 “I can only imagine how it has reopened the wounds of the women who came forward with their stories about him, and did not receive enough attention.
 This country is currently trying to reconcile itself to years of power abuse and sexual misconduct.
 Its leader is wantonly poking the bear.”